 The Nakasendo matsuri is just one of many festivals that is normally held in Omiya at the end of July and start of August each summer.
 They are collectively called “Omiya Summer Festival”.
-Unfortunately, but understandably, they were all cancelled in 2020 due to the Coronavirus outbreak.
-And just this week, on June 22nd 2021, the Saitama Tourist Board announced most of them – including the Nakasendo festival – will not go ahead in 2021 either.
+A couple of them went ahead in 2022, but not this one.
+This is the first time in four years the Nakasendo Festival will be on.

-On both nights the festival starts from roughly 5 pm and includes a mikoshi procession, dance and traditional music.
+On both nights the festival starts from roughly 5 pm and includes a mikoshi procession, dance – such as Awa Odori – and traditional music.
 (A mikoshi is a palanquin or portable shrine).
 It takes place around the east exit of the station.
-On the 1st it finishes up at 9 pm and on the 2nd at 10 pm.
+On the 1st it finishes up at 9 pm, but on the 2nd it finishes at 10 pm.

-Other summer events that have been cancelled in Saitama City:
+Other summer festivals also on in Saitama City: